3 THINGS YOU SHOULD KNOW BEFORE TRAVELING FOR HEALTHCARE IN LONDON

 The system is governed by the National Health Service (NHS) which is sponsored by just under 20% of the UK's tax money.
 The NHS makes it their business to ensure that only the best facilities are available in all of the UK, which makes it an incredibly attractive location to travel to for many medical tourists who cannot afford for any mistakes when it comes to their health.

-Apart from being ranked as having the best healthcare on the globe, the city also has a unique variety of museums and historical sites such as Big Ben and Buckingham Palace.
-Foreigners that travel for healthcare in London often take full advantage of it's vibrant tourism scene, from its medieval architecture to its eclectic collection of shops.
+London is an especially sought-after destination, endowed with a rich history that speaks for itself.
+Apart from being ranked as having the best healthcare on the globe, the city has a unique variety of museums and historical sites such as Big Ben and Buckingham Palace.
+Foreigners that travel for healthcare in London often take full advantage of its vibrant tourism scene, from its wide array of medieval architecture to its eclectic collection of shops.

 If you're planning a trip to receive healthcare in London, you'll be in for quite the journey!
 There are, however, a few things you ought to know before you board that plane: